dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/Deliverables/README.md

 >- Twelve fair dice are tossed independently and at least two sixes appear.
 >- Eighteen fair dice are tossed independently and at least three sixes appear.

 What is the answer to Pepys' question?
-Calculate your answer exactly using a discrete probability distribution, not a simulation model.
+Write a simulation program to test each proposition a large number of times and report the number of times each proposition successed.

-Tip: notice that the problem is phrased as *at least* **not** *exactly*.
+Tip: This is question 26 at the end of Chapter 1.
+Read the section on Monte Carlo simulation and look at the sic bo example.
+Write a `toss` method that takes a number `n` as input, tosses `n` dice and then reports the number of sixes that occurred.
+For each proposition, call `toss` in  a loop with the appropriate value of `n`, test the resulting number of sixes, and keep count of how many trials succeed.

 ## Magic 8-Ball